survivejs/webpack-book/manuscript/packages/02_authoring.md

 }
 ```

 As you can see, *package.json* can contain a lot of information.
 You can attach non-npm specific metadata there that can be used by tooling.
-Given this can bloat *package.json*, it may be preferable to keep metadata in files of their own.
+Given this can bloat *package.json*, it is preferable to keep metadata in files of their own.

 T> JSON doesn't support comments even though I'm using them above.
 There are extended notations, such as [Hjson](http://hjson.org/), that do.